+Figure 26 Treatment Group 3 Correlation Test on VCM

 According to both the table and scatterplot, there’s a positive linear correlation between treatment group 3 and the latency variable.
 This follows the general trend of this research which the dependent variable tends to exhibit poor performance on decreasing independent variable characteristics.
 In addition, Treatment group 3 on video cache miss yield a r-value of 0.809 a strong indication of positive linear correlation, t of 2.39 and 95% CI of -0.253 – 0.986

 Treatment Group 4 ( Δ latency @ 500KB/s)